Opencast-Moodle/moodle_opencast_ubuntu_vm/README.md

       5. Choose *Erase disk and install Ubuntu* and click *Install Now*.
       6. Click *Continue*.
       7. Select a location.
-      8. Create your account (e.g., username is *Your name* and password is *admin* as well as select *Log in automatically*).
+      8. Create your account (e.g., username is *moodle-dev* and password is *admin* as well as select *Log in automatically*).
       9. Click *Restart Now* after installation.
       10. Press *Enter*, when you see the text *Please remove installation medium, then press